teen programs

 At Independence Seaport Museum, we believe education is key for inspiring future generations of thinkers, historians, engineers, builders, and conservationists.
 All of our programs center around not only our mission, but how the skills learned can be adapted to their daily lives and help improve their community.
 We offer a wide array of programs suitable for high school students.

-The River Ambassadors program is a ten-week, paid work and learning experience for Philadelphia teens entering 10th-12th grade.
-The River Ambassadors program trains teens to work as ambassadors of sustainability, STEM and history for Independence Seaport Museum visitors.
-Our unique program form allows high school students to earn money, learn about the science and history of the Delaware, and move forward as resources to and advocates for their respective communities.
+The Teen Ambassadors program is a ten-week, paid work and learning experience for Philadelphia teens entering 10th-12th grade.
+The program trains teens to work as ambassadors of sustainability, STEAM and history for Independence Seaport Museum visitors.
+As Teen Ambassadors, you will work together to create lessons based on topics like environmental justice, creatures of the Delaware River, and the history of our city Philadelphia.
+You will then present your lessons and activities to museum visitors in our galleries and science exhibit!
+This unique program form allows high school students to earn money, learn about the science and history of the Delaware, and move forward as resources to and advocates for their respective communities.

 For more information, click here!